Jamf-Concepts/ddm-explorer/README.md

 Using the built-in declaration creator, build and save your DDM components directly within the app.
 In an upcoming release of DDM Explorer, you will be able to connect the app to Jamf Pro and test your declarations on enrolled devices.

-Please note that this app is currently in beta and elements may be changed, added or removed at any point.

 ## Table of Contents
 - [What is DDM?](#What-is-DDM?)
 - [Declaration Components](#Declaration-Components)